stamatogabriel/stamatogabriel/README.md

 <br>

 ### About me
-I'm a {backend, frontend and mobile} developer and technical lead at Bossabox and Certsys.
+I'm a {backend, frontend and mobile} developer and technical lead at Bossabox and Direção Concursos.